Consensys/quorum/docs/Consensus/raft.md

 - applies the blocks minted by the leader
 - takes part in voting during re-election and can become leader if it wins majority of votes
 - sends confirmation to leader
-- affects the quorum of the network if it dies
 - can add/remove learner/verifier and promote learner to verifier

 ### Learner